xcsp3team/PyCSP3-models/realistic/Train/README.md

 Trains are not able to overtake preceding trains, however they do have the option to skip a station and wait longer at a station to collect more passengers.

 The model, below, is close to (can be seen as the close translation of) the one submitted to the 2012/2014/2018 Minizinc challenges.
-No Licence was explicitly mentioned (so, MIT Licence is currently assumed).
+For the original MZN model, no licence was explicitly mentioned (MIT Licence assumed).

 ## Data Example
   01.json